gemidyne/sitri/README.md

 ## License
 Licensed under the [GNU GPL License](LICENSE.md)

-MicroTF2 is a project by GEMINI Developments.
+Sitri is a project by GEMINI Developments.
 Their homepage can be accessed at the following URL: https://gemini.software